 - Celebrate achievements.

 When starting a new project I like to agree on a set of axioms in terms of models or ideas.
 This to make sure people have a shared understanding of where we start, where we are heading, and a shared terminology to help communication.
+This both for production methods and the specific terms for our project.

 I want recurring feedback meetings where we build a space to give coworkers or managers feedback on how they are as people and how they affect others in the team.
 This to tighten camraderie and build trust while avoiding interpersonal problems that can happen when working together.
-Usually followed by beer or games or both!
+Usually followed by drinks or games or both!

 I have been responsible for communication with external partners ranging from among the world’s largest global game publishers to midsized publisher and academic institutions.